Serenity 6.4.3 Release Notes (2023-01-07)

 directory after running the npm install

-command deleted the fake module folders we created, we had to recreate them after install was completed.
+command deleted the fake module folders we created, so we had to recreate them after the installation was completed.

-To trigger the target that handles restoration, we created a fake _trigger.ts
+To trigger the target that handles restoration, we used a fake _trigger.ts

 file.
-This caused Visual Studio to run a design-time build as its file system watcher detected a change in a TypeScript file.
-However, this method did not work properly if Visual Studio was not open during the npm install
+This prompted Visual Studio to run a design-time build when its file system watcher detected a change in a TypeScript file.
+However, this method did not work correctly if Visual Studio was not open during the npm install

-and we have now found a better way to handle this issue.
+.
+We have now discovered a more effective way to address this issue.

 "scripts": {